mikosik/smooth-build/doc/tutorial.md

-is re-executed (as content of *.java files has changed) but because only formatting of the file changed, compilation will produced exactly the same *.class files as before. smooth won't execute `jar` function at all as it will realize that it has result of such execution already in its cache.
+is re-executed (as content of *.java files has changed) but because only formatting of the file changed, compilation will produced exactly the same *.class files as before.
+Smooth won't execute `jar` function at all as result of such execution is already in its cache.
+Console output will contain "cache" word at the end of the line representing `jar` function execution.
 Note that such optimization is not possible with incremental building as change to any file at the beginning of the build pipeline will always force rebuild of all tasks that depend on it.